saraNasser4/postify/README.md

 ### Added Sanity

 In order to manage my content and store'em in a datastore, I had to add Sanity to do it for me.
+The main problem that I faced here was I didn't have 'react.is' and it requireds in order to know whether or not if the components of react type.

+### Finish the Sanity logic

+I'd created my own schema which are author and startup still everything have to be doing throughout Sanity webpage.
+However everything works fine.
+I had to provide which type of data I want and its name.